thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **fetchLogs**
 > Array<LogResponse> fetchLogs(fetchLogsRequest)

   Version: 9.0.0.cl or later   Fetches security audit logs.
 Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.  #### Usage guidelines  By default, the API retrieves logs for the last 24 hours.
 You can set a custom duration in EPOCH time.
 Make sure the log duration specified in your API request doesn’t exceed 24 hours.
 If you must fetch logs for a longer time range, modify the duration and make multiple sequential API requests.
-Upon successful execution, the API returns logs with the following information: * timestamp of the event * event ID * event type * name and GUID of the user * IP address of ThoughtSpot instance
+Upon successful execution, the API returns logs with the following information: * timestamp of the event * event ID * event type * name and GUID of the user * IP address of ThoughtSpot instance  For more information about security events returned in the API response, see [Security events](https://developers.thoughtspot.com/docs/logs-api#_security_events).

 ### Example